conmaol/gadelica/grammar/nouns/grammatical-functions/dative.md

 Notes:

-- Unless otherwise specified, examples are adapted from the story *[Fionn](../../texts/Fionn.md)*, in Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (pp. 81–82).
+- Unless otherwise specified, examples are adapted from the story *[Fionn](../../texts/Fionn.md)*, in Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (pp. 81–85).
 Examples prefixed with ◊ are more obvious inventions of the editors.

 - In modern Gaelic, dative nouns are almost always identical in form to the corresponding nominative noun, though they differ in terms of the articles and adjectives they combine with.
+We have decided to keep things simple by assuming that the noun complement of a (simple) preposition is always dative, even when it lacks explicit dative marking, and this is also true for verbal nouns where the preposition has a more clearly aspectual meaning.

 ----